Encopresis & Enuresis Resources

 Toilet Stool: By using this stool, children and adults should achieve a squatting position while on the toilet.
 Rest your feet on the stool and lean forward, with your elbows on your knees.
-This proper toileting posture often facilitates more effective and easier bowel movements.
+This proper toileting posture often facilitates easier bowel movements.

 Immediate Rewards: It is important to provide immediate reinforcement for your child's efforts.
 Reward them for their persistence, including sitting on the toilet as scheduled.
 We are shaping behavior and need to make sure that the rewards are achievable.
 Brainstorm rewards together to ensure that your child finds them reinforcing.
 Here are a few suggestions for rewards: erasers, stickers, small toys, or screen time.

 Long-term Rewards: Discuss long-term rewards with your child to ensure that he or she finds them reinforcing.
 Here are a few suggestions: visiting their favorite park, museum, restaurant, or store, going to a sporting event or movie, or earning a book, puzzle, lego set, lego kit, science kit, or art supplies.

 Visual Reminders: Have your child create visual reminders that support his toileting goals.
 Post-it sticky notes are often a helpful option for visual reminders.